The Purpose of the CRASH Team

 The Local Area

-Spanning over 3,800 square km of mountains, forests, rivers, grasslands, and backcountry, the region surrounding Sundre is where prairie meets mountain, and modern life meets wild, unpredictable nature.
+Spanning over 6,000 square km of mountains, forests, rivers, grasslands, and backcountry, Alberta’s west-country region is where prairie meets mountain, and modern life meets wild, unpredictable nature.
 This area is defined by extreme terrain, breathtaking wilderness, and constant environmental change.

 Thousands of kilometers of off-grid trails, rough forestry roads, and river corridors weave through a landscape that sees everything from flash floods to wildfires, windstorms to whiteouts, and avalanche-prone slopes to deep canyoned river valleys.
 Major rivers (including the Red Deer & Panther Rivers) cut through the area, fed by countless creeks and tributaries.